-The Urban Renewal Area is served by a substandard stormwater drainage system that results in frequent overland flows and ponding of stormwater.
+The Urban Renewal Area is served by a stormwater drainage system that suffers frequent overland flows and ponding of stormwater due to tidal influences.
 Redevelopment of the area is unlikely to result in a substantial increase in the volume of stormwater runoff generated.
 However, consistent with Council's policy, the intensity and value of development which is likely to occur in the area will require a higher standard of stormwater servicing to be implemented than presently exists, necessitating the implementation of an appropriate, reasonable and equitable funding mechanism to deliver the needed facilities.
-Section 94 contributions are the proposed mechanism.
+Section 7.11 contributions are the proposed mechanism.

-Stormwater management in the Urban Renewal Area will be dealt with through providing trunk facilities.
-These facilities include, where appropriate, combining the construction of drains with new local roads above.
-Water quality management measures, such as gross pollutant traps, are also proposed to be implemented as trunk facilities.
+Stormwater management in the Urban Renewal Area will be dealt with through providing increased trunk drainage facilities.
+Water quality management measures, such as gross pollutant traps, are also proposed to be constructed.

-On-site detention is not encouraged in the Wolli Creek precinct as the land is located at the lower end of catchments and detaining stormwater could exacerbate the risk of local flooding.
+On-site detention is not encouraged in the Wolli Creek precinct as the land is located at the lower end of catchment and detaining storm water could exacerbate the risk of local flooding.
 Because of its higher level, on-site detention of water is to be implemented for development in the Bonar Street precinct.

 The proposed infrastructure strategy includes the acquisition of land for facilities and the construction of facilities.
-This contributions plan continues the implementation of the predecessor contributions plans, with some modifications to the scope of works that reflect the evolving development circumstances of the area.
+This contributions plan continues the implementation of the predecessor contributions plans, with some modifications to the scope of works that reflect the evolving development circumstances of the area and recommendations in the IPART review of 2017.
 This plan also integrates an updated infrastructure costs assessment.